 Skip to main content

-Please help us save the Dungeness River Watershed from more extractive logging!
+The Dungeness River Watershed has been saved from more extractive logging!

 Power Station is a legacy forest timber sale located in the rain shadow of the Olympics, on the south side of Sequim.
 Three small units drain into the Dungeness River.
 The fourth unit is 100 acres and accessible from Johnson Creek Road.
 The creeks here drain into Sequim Bay via Bell and Johnson creeks.
 In unit 4 the forest is dominated by mature cedar and fir trees over 100 years old, and large pacific rhododendrons, Washington’s state flower!